-Applicants should follow the links (soon to be provided) below to access the application forms:
+Applicants should follow the links below to access the application forms:

-- Application form for expressions of interest – evaluations and secondary data projects
+- Application form for: Call 1, large projects, expressions of interest

-Full guidance on how to apply will be provided in the application guidelines, (to be published soon).
+Full guidance on how to apply is provided in the application guidelines above

-If you have questions relating to the calls and the application process, please refer to our FAQ document (coming soon) in the first instance.
+If you have questions relating to the calls and the application process, please refer to our FAQ document (last updated 7th May 2019) in the first instance.
 If the answer to your question is not in there, please send an email to firstname.lastname@example.org.
 Please note, the deadline for submitting questions is 12pm BST, Friday 03 May 2019.

 Application submission deadline

-Full proposals for evidence synthesis and exploratory projects must be submitted by 11.59pm GMT on 14 May 2019
+Full proposals for small projects (evidence synthesis and exploratory projects) must be submitted by 11.59pm BST (GMT+1), 14 May 2019

 Supplier engagement events

-In March 2019, CEDIL will hold several online and in-person supplier engagement events.
-The purpose of these is to explain more about CEDIL’s research agenda and the call for proposals, respond to queries, and give participants an opportunity to meet and network.
+In March 2019, CEDIL held three supplier engagement events, the purpose of which was to explain more about CEDIL’s research agenda and the call for proposals, respond to queries, and give participants an opportunity to meet and network.
 Please click on the links below to see the recording and presentation slides from the webinar on 27 March 2019: